adamsnoah98/LPS-LCS-Algorithm-Analysis/README.md

 # Longest Common Substring (LCS)
 ### Naive Implementation
 This basic solution involves checking all possible pairs of indices between the input strings, and computing the length shared starting there.
-While having the benefit of being in-place, the runtime approaches cubic with `O(nmL)` - `L` being the optimal solution length.
+While having the benefit of being in-place, the runtime approaches cubic with `O(nmL)` - `L` being the optimal solution length, and unsurprisngly, is the worst of the 4 LCS solutions here.

 TODO GRAPH

 ### Dynamic Programming
-TODO first INTRO
+A classic dynamic programming solution is building, bottom up, a `n x m` matrix with each entry being the length in a common substring ending at these respective indices.
+This is a well known `O(nm)` time and space solution; however, since only the previous row is needed to fill the next, this first implementation improves the space to `O(min(n,m)`.

 TODO first GRAPH

-TODO second INTRO
+Improving upon this classic algorithm, notice that if you know two indices `i`, `j`, don't match, then any optimal common substring must include `i+l` and `j+l` respectively - if `l` is the current best length - if the optimal solution lies between these bounds.
+This is called skipping, and we can use it to reduce the number of locations we check.
+In the best case, the optimal solution is found immediately and the runtime is `O(nm/L)`.

 TODO second GRAPH